Determinantal Point Processes for Coresets

-\section{\ifels\else - \fi Proof of Theorem~\ref{thm:main}}
+\section{Proof of Theorem~\ref{thm:main}}

-\begin{proof} The theorem consists in proving that Eq.~\eqref{eq:coresets} is true.
-We follow a classical proof scheme from compressed sensing~\cite{baraniuk_simple_2008}, in four steps: \begin{enumerate} \item we first use concentration arguments for a given $\theta\in\Theta$. \item we then build an $\epsilon$-net paving the space of parameters. \item via the union bound, we obtain the result for all $\theta$ in the $\epsilon$-net. \item via the Lipschitz property of $f$, we obtain the desired result for all $\theta\in\Theta$. \end{enumerate}
+\begin{proof} The theorem consists in proving that Eq.~\eqref{eq:coresets} is true under the assumptions of Theorem~\ref{thm:main}.
+We follow a classical proof scheme from compressed sensing~\citep{baraniuk_simple_2008}, in four steps: \begin{enumerate} \item we first use concentration arguments for a given $\theta\in\Theta$. \item we then build an $\epsilon$-net paving the space of parameters $\Theta$. \item via the union bound, we obtain the result for all $\theta$ in the $\epsilon$-net. \item via the Lipschitz property of $f$, we obtain the desired result for all $\theta\in\Theta$. \end{enumerate}